eugiellimpin/ada-the/README.md

    If had to do it from scratch I would probably have the same solution as the one for Challenge 3: Content template strings
-- I updated the `/search` endpoint to return the contents of matches nodes to avoid separate requests to fetch content data for each matches nodes.
+- I updated the `/search` endpoint to return the contents of matched nodes to avoid separate requests to fetch content data for each matched nodes.
 - Search requests are debounced (using lodash-es for smaller bundle size) so they only fire when the user stops typing for more than 500ms as opposed to firing on each keystroke.
 - Blank strings don't trigger search requests (API returns 400 errors